-Meghan Markle’s Hat Choices Reveal She’s Not As “Confident” As Kate Middleton, Expert Says
+Meghan Markle’s Hat Choices Reveal She’s Not As ‘Confident’ As Kate Middleton, Expert Says

 Meghan Markle’s hat choices since her royal wedding to Prince Harry reveal that she’s not as confident as her sister-in-law, Kate Middleton.
-At least that’s according to a UK based hat designer who shared her opinion of Duchess Meghan’s headwear with The Express.
+At least that’s according to a U.K.-based hat designer who shared her opinion of Meghan’s headwear with The Express.

 “Meghan hasn’t quite managed to nail down a style yet, she is not as confident in hats as Kate and has so far gone for simpler hats than Kate would go for,” said British milliner, Beverley Edmondson.